Dear Lab Tests OnlineAU community,

-Finally, with pathology laboratory testing, like other aspects of medical care, it is crucial that you are open and honest with your health care provider.
-Just as you should give them your complete personal, medical and family history, tell them about any medications that you are taking at the time of testing, including herbal remedies and supplements, as these can affect the results.
-You also may be asked about the amount of alcohol you consume or tobacco products you smoke.
-Providing complete, accurate information is important to the reliability of your test results.
+Give them your complete personal, medical and family history and tell them about any medications that you are taking at the time of testing, including herbal remedies and supplements, as these can affect the results.
+You also may be asked about the amount of alcohol you drink and if you smoke.
+Providing complete, accurate information is essential to the reliability of your test results.

 Find out why tests need to be done, how they will be done, and what your doctor expects to learn from them.
 Make some notes to take along if this helps.
 Ask: